Skip to content

 The real test begins now.

-Can we consistently operate as one team, challenge each other constructively, and hold ourselves accountable for the outcomes we’ve defined?
+Can we live up to the standards we’ve set?
+Can we operate as one team, challenge each other constructively and hold ourselves accountable for the outcomes we defined?

 I believe we can.
 We have a shared language and a clear framework.
 We have alignment.